 40% of the programme (an allocation of €1.464 billion) is directed towards supporting SMEs.
 The ERDF Operational Programme can be found here.

 The European Commission adopted the European Social Fund (ESF) Operational Programme for England 2014-2020 in September 2015.
 ESF focuses on improving employment opportunities, promoting social inclusion and investing in skills by providing help people need to fulfil their potential.

-ESF Funding in England is €3.5 billion – approximately £2.53 billion based on December 2015 exchange rate calculations.
-You can view the Operational Programme here.
+ESF in England is worth €3.5 billion – approximately £2.53 billion based on December 2015 exchange rate calculations.
+You can view the ESF Operational Programme here.

 The State Aid rules are important to growth as they help ensure UK firms compete on a level playing field, whilst enabling government to step in and support companies where needed to deliver infrastructure, research, development and innovation and other important projects and policies.